opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/installation.rst.txt

 Apple silicon is supported through binary translation with `Rosetta 2 <https://support.apple.com/en-us/HT211861>`__.

 Below are instructions for installing these prerequisites on several common platforms.
-If none of these apply to you, install Python 3 and Java from your OS package manager, or use the "Manual Installation" section to obtain installers or source distributions and build instructions for your platform.
+If none of these apply to you, install Python 3 and Java from your OS package manager or manually, then proceed with the `pip` installation.
 If you encounter any issues during the installation process, please `let us know <https://gitlab.com/tumult-labs/analytics/-/issues>`__!

 .. tabbed:: Linux (Debian-based)